 c.
 To have voice but no power to vote during meetings and deliberations of the Board of Directors General;

 d.
-To represent the Union including its officers and members in all matters or cases pertaining to its organization, operation and properties before all judicial, quasi-judicial and administrative bodies;
+To represent the Union including its officers and members in all matters or cases pertaining to the Association, operation and properties before all judicial, quasi-judicial and administrative bodies;

 e.
-To prepare and/or examine all deeds, contracts and other legal documents and provide legal advise with respect to utilization and disposal of the Association's properties;
+To prepare and/or examine all deeds, contracts and other legal documents and provide legal advice with respect to utilization and disposal of the Association's properties;

 f.
-Only members of the Association and members of the Philippine BAR shall be appointed as Legal Advisers General of the Association;
+Only bonafide members of affiliated Centers in good standing and members of the Philippine BAR shall be appointed as Legal Advisers General of the Association;

 g.
 They shall be appointed by the President General with the concurrence of the Board of Directors General;

 h.
 To perform other legal functions as maybe needed by the Board of Directors General.

 DIRECTOR GENERAL OF MEDIUMS

 Article 20 The Director General of Mediums shall have the following duties and responsibilities: